yinqiwen/ardb/README.md

 ## Status
 Still in developement, not full production ready yet.

+## Compile
+LevelDB is the defaul storeage engine, to compile with leveldb, just type 'make' to compile server & lib & tests.

+To use 	KyotoCabinet/LMDB as storage engine, you should set env 'storage_engine' first.

+	storage_engine=kyotocabinet make
+	storage_engine=lmdb make

 ## Features
 - Full redis-protocol compatibel
 - Most redis commands supported